 national income accounting

-view GDP in terms of income derived or created from producing it
+Is the view of GDP as the income derived or created from producing it.
+(AKA earnings/allocation approach)

 gross private domestic investment